-Elementa also offers pea protein isolates and hydrolysates.
-They contain more than 80% protein on dry matter and organic-certified versions are available.
+Elementa also offers organic pea protein isolates and hydrolysates.
+They contain more than 80% protein on dry matter and conventional versions are also available.
 Our pea proteins are of European origin, kosher– and halal-certified and have a nicely balanced amino acid profile.
 They are guaranteed GMO-free and non-allergenic.

 Pea proteins are fine beige powders with a neutral, plant-like smell and taste.
 Known for its interesting technological properties, it is used in many formulations.

 Pumpkin seed proteins are available as a raw protein concentrate with 60% protein content on dry matter.
 They are organic-certified.
 Sourced from pumpkins grown in Europe, the protein concentrates are manufactured in Europe as well.